RoseyKat/mcpy-compiler/README.md

 # Key notes
 * This *might* work on mac and linux although I can't make any promises, as long as you have the `output` set to something else other than `@com_mojang`.
 * Sometimes a file might compile twice in one go.
+* Only webp and jpg/jpeg images will be converted to png.